 Introduction

-Do you have gaps in understanding how the music industry works — royalties and revenue streams like mechanicals, performance royalties, and sync licensing?
+Do you want a deeper understanding of music royalties and revenue streams like mechanicals, performance royalties, and sync licensing?

-The best way to get a clear picture of the inner workings, is to explore each major technological advance and see how intellectual property laws evolved to shape and monetize the music industry.
+The best way to get a clear picture of the inner workings, is to explore each major technological advance and the corresponding copyright laws that evolved to shape and monetize the music industry.

-Disclaimer: I've gathered this information through experiences, research and conversations while growing DISCO’s user base, launching a publishing company, and working as a music supervisor.
+Disclaimer: The information in these articles has been compiled from research and experience working in the music industry.
 The legal terms and historical details provided are indicative and may not be exact.
 Please seek professional legal advice before entering into any legally binding contracts. — Tim Bern (Head of Education at DISCO).

 Music Copyright Overview